Australian Currency Guide 2026

 $10,000 AUD or more (or foreign equivalent)

-Important: Failure to declare can result in fines up to $13,200 or prosecution.
-This includes family groups traveling together.
+This applies when entering or leaving Australia.
+Failure to declare can result in fines up to $13,200 or prosecution.
+This applies to family groups travelling together.

 Note: Digital currency and credit/debit cards do not need to be declared.